kdas0501/Mixing_solution_CFA/README.md

 Simply run Heston_compare_pw.py, which computes and compares the price and implied volatility of a European put option in the Heston model with piecewise-constant parameter inputs, where the price is obtained via the mixing solution closed-form approximation method and mixing solution Monte-Carlo method.

 ### Main files

-This repository contains the following .py files:
+The following .py files are required in order to compute the closed-form approximation formula.

 - **GARCH_CFA_mixing.py:**
   Computes the price of a European put option in the GARCH diffusion model with piecewise-constant parameter inputs via the mixing solution closed-form approximation method.